 Amy & Anna: welcome aboard!

-As of the last blog post on July 1st, we had too much inventory showing up way too soon, as an aftershock from the supply shortages in 2021.
+As of the last post, we had too much inventory showing up way too soon, as an aftershock from the supply shortages in 2021.
 We’d just kicked off our first-ever mid-season sale to help address the issue.
 Our expectations for the sale were modest: I figured we’d run it a few weeks, see a moderate bump in volume, and end the sale when volume tapered.
 The sale was one part of a multi-part plan to move through our growing inventory stockpile.